-- SCW9057 includes all of the features of the SCW9055 plus the addition of 2-way audio. - "D" models include a TL2553G or TL255GS alternate communicator module.
-These modules combine 3G or GSM with TCP/IP Ethernet/ Internet communications.
-Either function can be programmed as the primary or backup communicator. - "G" models include a 3G2055 or GS2055 alternate communicator module.
-The 3G2055 is a 3G wireless cellular communicator.
-The GS2055 is a GSM wireless cellular communicator.
-Either module can be programmed as the primary or backup communicator.

-• "I" models include a TL255 alternate communicator module.
+- SCW9057 includes all of the features of the SCW9055 plus the addition of 2-way audio. - "D" models include a TL2553G alternate communicator module.
+This module combines 3G with TCP/IP Ethernet/Internet communications.
+Either function can be programmed as the primary or backup communicator. - "G" models include a 3G2055 alternate communicator module.
+The 3G2055 is a 3G wireless cellular communicator and can be programmed as the primary or backup communicator. - "I" models include a TL255 alternate communicator module.
 The TL255 is an Ethernet/Internet communicator that can be programmed as the primary or backup communicator.